avinashcoder/Week-1---Puppy-adoption-app/README.md

 ## :scroll: Description
+A sample app of puppy adoption using jetpack compose
 <!--- Describe your app in one or two sentences -->

 ## :bulb: Motivation and Context
+List view the very interesting part of jetpack composer - No need of adapter and view holder.
+Switching themes is a very interesting one and implementation makes me proud of.
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
+Thanks jetpack team for this interesting and useful API.
+Really Hats Off

 ## :camera_flash: Screenshots